WHAT’S IN THIS REVIEW?

 There’s no way to check server speeds, and the Settings tab contains nothing of note aside from the Kill Switch and a button to turn on SafeBrowse.

 The majority of their customers probably use one of the free mobile versions, but it does feel a little neglected overall.
-Once again, it’s understandable considering they only launched a year ago.
+Once again, it’s understandable considering they only launched just over a year ago.

 Encryption & Security